77vishnums/AI_Chatbot_with_web_interface/README.md

-Of course.
-Here is a detailed description of the selected code from the Canvas and an explanation of how it works.

 ### Code Description

-The Python code you have selected is the complete backend server for a real-time, web-based AI chatbot.
+The Python code that i have selected is the complete backend server for a real-time, web-based AI chatbot.
 It is built using **Flask**, a lightweight web framework.
 Its primary responsibilities are:

 1. To serve the main chat interface (an HTML file) to the user's web browser.
 2. To create an API endpoint (`/chat`) that listens for incoming messages from the user.